UofL rolled-out Single-Stream Recycling

 1. Clean, white, bagged Molded Polystyrene (e.g. packing material for computers, appliances, fragile items, etc. - does not include packing peanuts) can be dropped-off free at: Foam Fabricators, 950 Progress Boulevard, New Albany, IN 47150.
 812-948-1696

 2. Clean Styrofoam coolers used in shipping can be reused!
 For on-campus reuse, contact Cathy Price (Dept. of Environmental Health & Safety) at 502-852-2956.
 Also, the local non-profit Supplies Overseas can use such coolers (and other things like saline bags) for shipping medical supplies to needy communities.
 They accept drop-offs at their warehouse (1500 Arlington Ave.)
 8am-4pm, Monday-Friday.
 502-736-6360.

 For questions regarding recycling of toxins such as batteries, chemicals, and light tubes, please contact the Hazardous Waste Coordinator, Cathy Price (Dept. of Environmental Health & Safety) at 502-852-2956.

 For all other recycling inquiries please contact UofL's recycling coordinator, Greg Schetler (Physical Plant) at 502-387-0707.

-- UofL is turning organic wastes into valuable fertilizer!
+- UofL is turning organic wastes into valuable fertilizer both on-site and off-campus!
 Learn how.
 Get your hands dirty with UofL's Composting Project!